pypa/packaging.python.org/source/specifications/dependency-specifiers.rst

 For ``Set of String`` fields, as there is no marker syntax for set literals, the only valid operations are ``in`` and ``not in`` comparisons with a user supplied string literal as the left operand.
+Publishing tools SHOULD emit an error if environment markers attempt to use any other comparison operations on these fields and index servers MAY disallow uploads containing such environment markers, while locking and installation tools SHOULD treat such operations as always being False.

 For ``Version`` fields, the comparison operations are defined by the :ref:`Version specifier specification <version-specifiers>` when either both